 A ready pool of buyers and a fast, streamlined sale.
 Sounds good in theory, but does it match the reality of the seller experience?
 In a word, yes.
 Chief Revenue Officer Andreas Madsen pulled the resale data, and it confirms that Pacaso’s marketplace is operating as intended.
 Pacaso’s first homes were in Napa Valley, and when they became available for resale in mid-2021, they provided a good test of the market.
 “Looking at Napa resale, the value has averaged between 12-15% equity on shares at the 12-month mark,” said Andreas.
 “One of our Napa Valley homes recently sold for about 13% over the original share price from a year ago.
 The owner proposed the sale price, and we felt it was reasonable based on the market and the fact that we had a waitlist for that particular home.
 We were able to facilitate the sale without ever listing it.”
 Andreas said that scenario was not an outlier: “It’s common to have buyers ready and waiting, which is why the average Pacaso resale is only about two weeks.
 We just had two shares in Malibu sell in under two weeks.
-I don’t know of any easier way to transact in real estate today.”Looking across all resales completed as of Q3 2021, Pacaso listings resell in less than 10 days, with a 10% gain, on an annual basis (based on Pacaso 2021 national resale price data).
+I don’t know of any easier way to transact in real estate today.”Looking across all resales, Pacaso listings on average resell with a 12% gain on an annual basis.

 Other avenues for Pacaso owners

 If you decide your Pacaso isn’t a good fit, or if you purchased more ownership than you’re using, you have options beyond a traditional resale.